madjar/blog/content/python/asyncio-scraper.rst

 Conclusion
 ----------

-And there you go, you have a small scrapper that works asynchronously.
+And there you go, you have a small scraper that works asynchronously.
 That means the various pages are being downloaded at the same time, so this example is 3 times faster than the same code with `requests`.
-You should now be able to write your own scrappers in the same way.
+You should now be able to write your own scrapers in the same way.

 You can find the resulting code, including the bonus tracks, in this